 Query

 Since the hstore field can contain unstructured data and key-value pairs, we need some special operators to access this data.
-Let’s go through some of them to understand the different use cases and queries you can perform with it.
+Let’s go through some of them to understand the different use cases and queries you can perform with them.

 Query data from an hstore column